Dermatology Clinic located in Honolulu, HI and serving the outer islands: Big Island, Maui, Kauai, Molokai, Lanai, and

 The signs of aging — fine lines and wrinkles — can be eliminated with a cosmetic facelift.
 However, a surgical facelift is invasive and increases the risks of developing an infection and other complications.
 In lieu of a surgical facelift, more people are opting for injectable fillers as a way to look more youthful.
-Dr. Stella Matsuda, Dr. Shannon Sheu, and Dr. Shelbi Jim On of Matsuda Dermatology in Honolulu, Hawaii take a personalized approach to helping you look your best while maintaining a natural look.
+Dr. Stella Matsuda, Dr. Shannon Sheu, and Dr. Shelbi Jim On of Matsuda Dermatology in Honolulu, Hawaii, and serving telehealth to the outer islands of Big Island, Maui, Kauai, Molokai, Lanai, and Niihau, take a personalized approach to helping you look your best while maintaining a natural look.
 Since all injectable fillers have different strengths and characteristics, please contact the office to schedule a personalized cosmetic filler assessment and consultation.

 Facial fillers are substances that can be injected directly into the face to add volume to the skin.
 Fillers use substances such as calcium hydroxyl apatite and hyaluronic acid that help in the rejuvenation of facial skin, reducing the appearance of wrinkles in the process.
 Facial fillers, also known as ‘volumizers,’ are additionally used to plump up the lips or raise scar depressions.